 You may also be interested in something called deep-tissue, which is essentially a Swedish massage but with more tissue pressure.
-Ashiatsu, Japanese barefoot massage, is another option for back massage.
+Ashiatsu, Japanese barefoot massage, is another option.
 The name Ashiatsu means “foot pressure,” and it entails the patient lying down on the table, and the therapist applying pressure with their feet while supporting their own weight with bars mounted across the ceiling.
 Many people find Ashiatsu to be deeply relaxing because the therapist makes use of their feet to apply a deep, kneading pressure to the tissue.

-Benefits of Back Massage
+Benefits of Massage

 As we’ve talked about before, this effect is specifically called the “relaxation response,” and it describes an automatic response of the nervous system to massage.
 As the fibers relax, you will experience a release of tension.
-If you have back pain, back massage is one of the best ways to alleviate it.
+If you have back pain, massage is one of the best ways to alleviate it.
 This can also lead to better sleep.

-You are likely to find that back massage will help you to improve your posture as well.
-Poor posture produces disproportionate strain on some muscles and ligaments, and the relaxation that back massage offers is good for relaxing your muscles and allowing them to re-align.
+You are likely to find that massage will help you to improve your posture as well.
+Poor posture produces disproportionate strain on some muscles and ligaments, and the relaxation that massage offers is good for relaxing your muscles and allowing them to re-align.
 The benefits of back massage for better posture continue well after the session: with repeated sessions, you are likely to find the problem will go away entirely.

 The Back Massage Experience

 A back massage will generally begin somewhere comfortable where you can lie down.
-A massage table is common if you have a professional therapist.
-In general, massage tables will have face cradles so you can lie down and keep your head stable while the therapist works on your back and spine.
+A table is common if you have a professional therapist.
+In general, tables will have face cradles so you can lie down and keep your head stable while the therapist works on your back and spine.

 Hot stones are another popular add-on which many people enjoy.
 The stones are smooth and flat, and they are heated to promote relaxation of the muscles, but not so hot as to be scalding.
 This is a common add-on with a Swedish full-body massage.